shamstabrez16/fetch-receipt-Processor/README.md

 # Setup
 1. Clone the repository - git clone https://github.com/shamstabrez16/fetch-receipt-processor.git
 2. Navigate to the project directory - fetch-receipt-processor., use command -> cmd - cd <project_directory>
 3. Make sure you have Docker applictaion running
+4. using the command **./mvnw.cmd clean package** to build the jar file
-4. Build the Docker image - **docker-compose up --build**
+5. Build the Docker image - **docker-compose up --build**

+   NOTE:_ Please make sure No service is running on port 8080. _

 # Running the Application
 1. Start the application using Docker Compose